cilium/cilium/Documentation/community/governance/commit_access.rst

 review, but it is not strictly tied to it.
 A search and replace across many files may not need much review, but one-line optimization changes can have widespread implications.)

-Your own small changes to fix a recently broken build ("make") or tests ("make check"), that you believe to be visible to a large number of developers, may be checked in without review.
-If you are not sure, ask for review.

 Regularly review submitted code in areas where you have expertise.
 Consider reviewing other code as well.